Pierlam/OpenExcelSdk/README.md

 ## What is managed and not

-OpenXM SDK is a big library to manage Excel, Word and Power-Point documents.
-OpenExcelSdk is focus only on Excel documents.

 The library have many functions on cell but there is several functionalities which are not managed such as: Alignment Border, Fill, Font and Protection.